 The syndicate members worked together in the shipping department of Quaker Oates in Cedar Rapids, Iowa.

 Their lottery routine was to buy tickets for the Powerball when the jackpot got higher than $100 million.
 They would each chip in $5 and buy the tickets as a group.

 Eventually, it earned them the huge $241 million jackpot, which they have split evenly between them.
 Aged between 35 and 64, the Shipping 20 syndicate included 18 men and 2 women.

 They have asked that their names be kept private, but this was not in line with Iowa law.
 They chose the lump sum payout for their win, netting $160.3 million.
 After taxes, each member received approximately $5.6 million.

 As far as work syndicates go, SEPTA 48 is the largest.
-Its 48 members all worked together at SEPTA in Pennsylvania and they each chipped in $5 to buy 120 tickets for the US Powerball.
-This earned them a huge Powerball jackpot worth $173 million on April 25th, 2012.
+Its 48 members all worked together at SEPTA in Pennsylvania and they each chipped in $5 to buy 120 tickets.
+This made them the Powerball winners of a $173 million jackpot on April 25, 2012.